bsv-blockchain/gitbook-poc-solutions/demos/demo-catalog/prescription-tokens/business-prescription-tokens.md

 ## How It Works

-- Doctors create prescription tokens anchored immutably on the Bitcoin SV blockchain.
+- Doctors create prescription tokens anchored immutably on the BSV blockchain.
 - Patients securely receive and hold these tokens as proof of prescriptions.
 - Pharmacies redeem tokens to verify prescription authenticity and dispense medications.
 - The token-based system supports one-time use and auditability, minimizing fraud and errors.